Q: What is the AWS Free Tier?

 No, the AWS Free Tier does not include Amazon S3 RRS storage.
 The AWS Free Tier includes 5 GB of Amazon S3 standard storage, which offers the highest Amazon S3 durability.

-Q: EC2 t2.micro instances are not available in the region I want to use.
+Q: What size EC2 instances are available for free?
+EC2 t2.micro instances are not available in the region I want to use.
 Is there another option available for free?

-Some regions like the Middle East (Bahrain) region and the EU (Stockholm) regions do not offer t2.micro instances.
+The EC2 instance sizes available as part of the free tier depends on the region you choose to provision your resources.
+Some regions like the Middle East (Bahrain) region and the EU (Stockholm) region do not offer t2.micro instances.
 In cases like these, AWS offers the same 750 hour usage on t3.micro instances as they do for t2.micro instances in other regions.
+Check the console in the region you plan to provision your resources or use the describe-instance-types API to determine which one is free tier in any specific region.